 Step back in time and take a self-guided tour through Eureka’s Old Town Waterfront District.

+Walk the blocks of this restored commercial area of Eureka’s original waterfront district where time remains in the Victorian era of the late 1800s.
+Having missed the Urban Redevelopment phase of the 60's, Eureka now finds itself as one of the few remaining reminders of the old commercial centers.
 Eureka was established in 1850, not as the lumber town it eventually became, but as a transportation and supply center for the Gold Rush that was happening along the Klamath and Trinity Rivers.
 Since Humboldt Bay was the source of all commerce at that time, a business district developed along the shoreline with offices, merchant shops and saloons.

 Today, these blocks of vintage commercial buildings have been lovingly restored, and now contain bookstores, restaurants, coffee houses, galleries, museums and a variety of unusual boutiques.